 - Smooth transition language pose to pose.

-- Teacher holds a comfortable and safe space.
+- Teacher holds a comfortable space to learn in.

-- Pose durations between 30 seconds and one minute on each side of the pose for active yoga.
+- Pose duration between 30 seconds and one minute on each side of the pose for active yoga.

 - Know the correct width of stance for that particular student.
 To say, “step your feet 3 1/2 feet wide” may not be correct.
 People have different leg lengths, arm lengths, and range of motion which will determine the appropriate length of stance for them.

 - Know if the student will need a block to support their bottom hand (the one that would be touching the floor for stability and to help open that shoulder).